Kerala State Lotteries: Publishing of results

 Kerala lottery draws for each weekly lottery are conducted at 3.00 pm on the draw date.
 The lottery department publishes the lottery draw result on the official website of Kerala lotteries on the same day.
 The Kerala lottery results are also published in the Kerala Government Gazette.
 The prize winners would have to verify the winning numbers with the result published in the Gazette and surrender the lottery ticket within 30 days of the draw date.

 Benefits of the lottery

 There are several benefits connected to the Kerala State Lottery.
 The GST received from the sale of lottery tickets has helped support several welfare schemes in Kerala.

 One of these is the Karunya scheme that provides financial support to citizens of the state that can not afford their medical bills.
 Since its inception it has helped more than 27,000 citizens.
 The scheme focuses primarily on providing financial assistance to the poor people of Kerala suffering from serious ailments like Cancer, Haemophilia, Kidney and Heart diseases and for Palliative Care.
-Hundreds of families come above the poverty line every month through the Kerala Lottery.
-Thousands of people wait to see the results every day at 3 pm with the hope that they will win a lottery worth crores.
+Hundreds of families come above the poverty line every year through the Kerala Lottery.
+Thousands of people wait to see the results every day at 3 pm with the hope that they will win the lottery.